cpg314/polarhouse/README.md

 - [Polars](https://pola.rs/) Dataframes (backed by the [Apache Arrow](https://arrow.apache.org/) columnar format)
 - the [Clickhouse](https://clickhouse.com/) columnar database.

+More specifically, it allows:
+- inserting Polars Dataframes into Clickhouse tables (and creating these if necessary).
-More specifically, it allows inserting Dataframes into tables, and vice-versa retrieving queries as Dataframes.
+- and vice-versa retrieving Clickhouse query results as Polars Dataframes.

 Communication with Clickhouse is made through the [klickhouse] crate.